 Egg yolks for instance are often shunned for their relatively high levels of cholesterol.

-But, unbeknownst to many, nearly all the nutrients housed in eggs are concentrated in the yolks.
+Aside from the fact that dietary cholesterol does not contribute to the development of high-cholesterol and related health problems, unbeknownst to many, nearly all the nutrients housed in eggs are concentrated in the yolks.
 Such nutrients include protein, B-vitamins, vitamin D, and antioxidants like vitamins A and E, lutein, zeaxanthin and selenium, which collectively support the maintenance of strong bones, teeth and muscles, healthy eyes, hair and skin.

 Similarly, due to high levels of saturated fat, red meat has been deemed the culprit in just about every life-threatening condition from heart disease to cancer.
 Yet it’s extremely rich in health-promoting nutrients like protein, vitamin B12, selenium, iron, and zinc.